govgovnahr/govgovnahr.github.io/index.md

 # Hi, I'm Govind.
 I'm a junior in Engineering Physics with a concentration in Computational Physics and a minor in Computer Science at the [University of Illinois at Urbana Champaign](https://illinois.edu).
 I have a vested interest in both physics and computer science, and I enjoy finding ways that the two intersect.
-In my spare time, I'm a member of [SIGGlug](https://acm.illinois.edu/sigs), and I also enjoy making music, watching my cats, and learning new things!
+In my spare time, I enjoy making music, watching my cats, and learning new things!
 <br><br>
-I'm currently looking for SWE or physics-related computational internship positions for Summer 2022!
+I'm currently looking for SWE or physics-related computational full-time positions starting in 2023!

 ## Portfolio